 Unavailable Columns at Time of Prediction will only have lag-related features created for (or with) it, so this option is only used when time_series_recipe is enabled.

 Accuracy, Time, and Interpretability Knobs¶

-As accuracy increases (as indicated by the tournament_* toml settings), Driverless AI gradually adjusts the method for performing the evolution and ensemble.
+As accuracy increases, Driverless AI gradually adjusts the method for performing the evolution and ensemble.
 At low accuracy, Driverless AI varies features and models, but they all compete evenly against each other.
 At higher accuracy, each independent main model will evolve independently and be part of the final ensemble as an ensemble over different main models.
 At higher accuracies, Driverless AI will evolve+ensemble feature types like Target Encoding on and off that evolve independently.
 Finally, at highest accuracies, Driverless AI performs both model and feature tracking and ensembles all those variations.

 Changing this value affects the feature evolution and final pipeline.

 Note: A check for a shift in the distribution between train and test is done for accuracy >= 5.